aaron-grau/curic/react/projects/pokedex/README.md

 Refactor your root component out into it's own file and `import { Provider } from 'react-redux';`

 Wrap your `<PokemonIndexContainer>` in a `<Provider>` component that receives the store as a prop.
-Export this back to your entry file and make sure everything is still rendering correctly.
+Export this back to your entry file and **test this change** by making sure everything is still rendering correctly.

 ## The Router

 Now let's say we want the ability to click on any of these Pokemon and see more details about them.
-In order to maintain a common user interface used around the web, we will have the URL define what components the user sees render.
+In order to maintain a common user interface used around the web, we will have the URL define what components the user sees.
 This is exactly what the powerful React Router library is for.
 To use it, `import { Router, Route, hashHistory } from 'react-router';` at the top of our `root.jsx` file.
 We will handle all routing decisions within our root component.

 Within our provider, we will nest everything within `<Router>` tags.
-We need to pass the router `hashHistory`, tells the router what type of history we will be using to keep track of our locations and pathnames.
+We need to pass the router `hashHistory` as its `history` parameter, which tells the router what type of history we will be using to keep track of our locations and pathnames.
 Another option is `browserHistory`, but it requires extra backend configuration so we will prefer `hashHistory` in this course.
 Your code should resemble the following:

 ```html
   <Provider store={store}>